Creating travel marketing campaign themes in the Covid age

 British Airways High Life Magazine

-Digital Dialog has also been working with British Airways High Life magazine, which recently became a digital-only publication as a result of the pandemic, on promoting both its latest content and its new identity.
+Digital Dialog has also been working with British Airways High Life magazine, which also launched a digital version as a result of the pandemic, on promoting both its latest content and its new identity.

 The brand’s campaigns centred around informative, inspirational travel content that would get people clicking without feeling out-of-touch with current times.